 Mom received great care that accurately diagnosed her with depression and Bipolar Type II.
-But new information was revealed - Mom had a pill addiction.
-Due to a multitude of factors, including over-medication, she was addicted to stimulants, pain pills, and muscle relaxers.
-She, my Dad, and the doctors decided Mom would enter a residential rehab facility in Illinois.
-This was hard for me trying to finish school and be around Mom when she was angry or physically sick.
+But new information was revealed - Mom had a pill was hard for me trying to finish school and be around Mom when she was angry or physically sick.
 She was an inpatient for three weeks, but came home in May of my senior year and has been out of the hospital since.

-This should not be confused with her being "all better" - she is more stable and in recovery.
+and in recovery.
 Dad and I watched her to be sure she was OK.
 Occasionally, we still do.
 Just this past year, we went around our house to collect all pills.
 Now, all of her pills are handled by Dad and me and locked in a safe.
 Every night we take out her night pills and her morning pills for the next day.
-The amount of pills not prescribed that Mom had was incredible and went under our radar!
+The amount of pills not prescribed that Mom had was incredible and went under